 We kindly remind you to purchase tickets in advance since the number of tickets is limited.

-If you’re having any difficulties with the payment – please write us an email with the number of tickets + your full name – then we will put you on the list and you could pay at the door.
-OK?
+If you’re having any difficulties with the payment – please write us an email with the number of tickets + your full name – then we will find a solution for you.

 34 in stock

 MUSETHICA – A viola and guitar evening.

 Avri Levitan is an internationally acclaimed violist and the director and co-founder of Musethica.
 Levitan grew up in Israel, where he studied in the Rubin Academy of Music in Tel-Aviv and later in the Conservatoire de Paris – Cycle de Perfectionnement.
 Avri Levitan has established himself as a sought-after soloist, chamber musician and educator performing regularly on many of the most important world stages.
 He was nominated for the BBC Music Magazine Awards and the Royal Philharmonic Society Music Awards.

 Levitan performed on stages like the Vienna Konzerthaus (Austria), Berlin Philharmonie (Germany), Madrid National Auditorio (Spain), Tokio Oji Hall (Japan), Seoul Art Center (South Korea), Beijing Forbidden City Concert Hall (China), Tel Aviv National Philharmonic (Israel), Schleswig Holstein Music Festival (Germany), Festspiele Mecklenburg-Vorpommern (Germany), Prades Festival (France) and many more.